EduID-Mobile/Architecture-and-Requirements/version2/50-operational-model.md

 Within a distributed infrastructure the Swiss edu-ID services would act solely as authentication service.
 This infrastructure would be hosted and maintained by SWITCH and related parties.

-Ideally all web-service endpoints that directly link to the Swiss eduID main service components should be hosted and operated by SWITCH.
+Ideally all web-service endpoints that directly link to the Swiss edu-ID main service components should be hosted and operated by SWITCH.
 This includes all OAuth2 service endpoints.

 ## App-related Infrastructure